-Molecular Function: protein binding; protein homodimerization activity; DNA binding; sequence-specific DNA binding; protein heterodimerization activity; transcription coactivator activity; bHLH transcription factor binding; mitogen-activated protein kinase kinase kinase binding; transcription factor binding; transcription factor activity
+Molecular Function: protein binding; protein homodimerization activity; DNA binding; sequence-specific DNA binding; protein heterodimerization activity; transcription coactivator activity; bHLH transcription factor binding; chromatin binding; mitogen-activated protein kinase kinase kinase binding; transcription factor binding; transcription factor activity

-Biological Process: Peyer's patch development; response to drug; immunoglobulin V(D)J recombination; transcription, DNA-dependent; protein stabilization; B cell lineage commitment; positive regulation of transcription, DNA-dependent; T cell differentiation in the thymus; positive regulation of cell cycle; response to lipopolysaccharide; negative regulation of transcription from RNA polymerase II promoter; muscle cell differentiation; regulation of transcription, DNA-dependent; natural killer cell differentiation; B cell differentiation; positive regulation of B cell proliferation; positive regulation of muscle cell differentiation; positive regulation of transcription from RNA polymerase II promoter; G1 phase of mitotic cell cycle; positive regulation of neuron differentiation; cell development
+Biological Process: Peyer's patch development; response to drug; immunoglobulin V(D)J recombination; transcription, DNA-dependent; protein stabilization; B cell lineage commitment; positive regulation of transcription, DNA-dependent; T cell differentiation in the thymus; positive regulation of cell cycle; response to lipopolysaccharide; negative regulation of transcription from RNA polymerase II promoter; muscle cell differentiation; regulation of transcription, DNA-dependent; natural killer cell differentiation; B cell differentiation; positive regulation of B cell proliferation; positive regulation of muscle cell differentiation; positive regulation of transcription from RNA polymerase II promoter; positive regulation of transcription factor activity; positive regulation of neuron differentiation; cell development